pernalin/pernalin.github.io/_posts/2015-04-25-automated-deployment-bitbucket-to-hostgator.md

 ---
 layout: post
-title: Automated deployment from BitBucket to Hostgator
+title: Automated Code Deployment from BitBucket to Hostgator
 ---

 Long ago when I was looking for a good hosted Distributed Version Control System (DVCS), it came down to two options;